Last updated: May 16, 2022

 Park at the Taggart Lake Trailhead for access to the Taggart Lake Trail.
 The Taggart Lake Trailhead is a popular spot and often fills in summer.
 Arrive early to guarantee a parking spot.
 If parking along the road, follow all parking signs and pull fully off the main road.

 In winter, Taggart Lake is accessible with snowshoes or cross-country skis.

 Time of Day

 Day, Dawn, Dusk

-Taggart Lake is a 3 mile (4.8 km) roundtrip hike.
+Taggart Lake is a 3 mi (4.8 km) roundtrip hike with 360 ft (110 m) of elevation gain and an average slope of 6%.
 The trail gains and loses elevation and includes rocks and steps.